 Conduct a Trademark Search

-Search the IP India database for identical or similar marks in your trademark class.
-Check exact spelling, phonetic similarity, and visual similarity for logos.
-A clean search significantly improves your registration probability.
+Search the IP India database for identical or similar marks in your class, checking exact spelling, phonetic similarity, and visual similarity for logos.
+A clean search reduces risk, though it's not a guarantee — the Registrar's own examination can still raise objections a search wouldn't flag.

 Prepare Your Application — Form TM-A

-The trademark application in India is filed using Form TM-A. You'll need: the trademark itself (wordmark or logo file), applicant name and address, type of entity (individual, company, LLP, etc.), list of goods or services, and the trademark class number.
+The trademark application is filed using Form TM-A. You'll need the trademark itself (wordmark or logo file), applicant name and address, entity type, a precise description of goods or services, and the trademark class.
+Vague descriptions like "all goods" are routinely objected to, so specificity here matters.

-File your application at the IP India e-Filing portal.
-Create an account, fill in TM-A, upload your trademark representation, and pay the government fee online.
-You receive an application number and filing receipt immediately.
+File at the IP India e-filing portal.
+Create an account, complete Form TM-A, upload your trademark representation, and pay the government fee online.
+You receive an application number and filing receipt immediately — this is the part that can genuinely happen the same day.

 Examination by the Trademark Office

-A trademark examiner reviews your application.
-They check for absolute grounds (descriptive, generic, deceptive marks) and relative grounds (conflict with existing marks).
-This step takes approximately 12–18 months currently.
-If the examiner has objections, they issue an Examination Report.
+An examiner reviews your application for absolute grounds (descriptive, generic, or deceptive marks) and relative grounds (conflict with existing marks).
+Officially this stage is expected to take a few months; in current practice, it's commonly running 18 months or longer.
+If there's an issue, the examiner issues an Examination Report.

 Publication in the Trademark Journal

-Once the examiner accepts your application (either directly or after your reply), it is published in the Trademark Journal for 4 months.
-During this period, any third party can oppose your trademark registration.
+Once the examiner accepts your application — directly, or after your reply — it's published in the Trademark Journal for four months, during which any third party can oppose your registration.

 Opposition Period (4 Months)

-Any person or company can file an opposition against your trademark within 4 months of publication.
-If no opposition is filed — or if you successfully defend an opposition — the trademark proceeds to registration.
+Anyone can file a Notice of Opposition during this window.
+If no opposition is filed, or you successfully defend one, the application proceeds to registration.

 Registration Certificate Issued